SushiStar/Snippets/cpp_scripts/notes/Constructors.md

 }
 ```
 ### A reminder about default parameters
-When defining a function with default parameters, all default parameters must follow any non-default parameters, ie. there cannot be a non-defaulted parameters after a defaulted parameter.
+When defining a function with default parameters, all default parameters must follow any non-default parameters, ie. there cannot be a non-defaulted parameter after a defaulted parameter.

 ### An implicitly generated default constructor
 If your class has no constructors, C++ will automatically generate a public default constructor for you.
 This is sometimes called an implicit constructor.